-class SimplePrx(Ice.ObjectPrx):
+class SimplePrx < Ice::ObjectPrx

-def op(self, ctx=None):
+def op(ctx=nil)

 ...

+end

+def SimplePrx.ice_staticId()

 ...

+end

+...

+end

 '''

 In the client's address space, an instance of SimplePrx is the local ambassador for a remote instance of the Simple interface in a server and is known as a proxy instance.
 All the details about the server-side object, such as its address, what protocol to use, and its object identity are encapsulated in that instance.